isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 attempts even at server startup or on reconfigure events, and will honor the action specified in the ``on-fail`` parameter.
-Database connection retries are not attempted on startup if the :ischooklib:`libdhcp_limits.so` is loaded because the hook library requires a valid connection to the database to check if JSON format is supported and to recount class limits.
+Database connection retries are not attempted on startup if the :ischooklib:`libdhcp_limits.so` is loaded, because the hook library requires a valid connection to the database to check whether JSON format is supported and to recount class limits.

 During dynamic reconfiguration, all backends are disconnected and then